Barion Pixel

 Even monthly load

 The start of the month is overcrowded, the end is empty.
 The system spreads demand so work stays predictable, and booking load distribution does not depend on manual firefighting.
+Programs that need an even monthly load across sessions can use a booking system with waitlist to balance attendance as cancellations occur.

 View details